com-posers-pit/smw_music/README.rst

    smw_music_xml_to_amk  song.xml song.txt

-See `Examples`_ in the official documentation for more detailed examples.
+See `Examples`_ in the official documentation for more detailed examples and a feature list.

 Contributing
 ------------